Past event: June 17, 5:30 pm – 7:00 pm

-Nik Nanos will release new research on the health priorities that affect all Canadians.
+Nik Nanos spoke about the release new research on the health priorities that affect all Canadians.

 Panel discussion followed by an audience Q & A.